 4. Information for international applicants only

 - Official TOEFL (Test of English as a Foreign Language) scores are required if your native language is not English.
-Minimum TOEFL score: 213 for computer exam, or 550 for paper and 80 for the new exam.
+Minimum TOEFL score: Paper, 550; Computer, 230; Internet based (IBT), 79.

 All of these documents need to be sent to: Office of Admissions, University of Alaska Fairbanks , P. O. Box 757480, Fairbanks, Alaska 99775-7480.